isomerpages/psd-psc-annual-report/pages/constitutional-roles.md

 a)	appoint 7 officers as new Chief Executive Officers;

-b)	renew the terms of 15 existing Chief Executive Officers;
+b)	renew the terms of 15 existing Chief Executive Officers; and

 c)	appoint 42 officers as Acting Chief Executive Officers.